How Do You Show Hidden Rows In Google Sheets

 Why Hide Rows in Google Sheets?

 There are several reasons why you might want to hide rows in your Google Sheets.
 For example, you might want to hide rows that contain sensitive information, or you might want to hide rows that are not relevant to your current analysis.
 Hiding rows can also help to declutter your spreadsheet and make it easier to focus on the data that is most important.
-(See Also: How To Compare Two Columns In Google Sheets And Highlight Differences)
+(See Also: How To Add Black Lines In Google Sheets)

 How to Show Hidden Rows in Google Sheets